jamesmh/coravel/README.md

 # Coravel

-Coravel is a near-zero config .NET Core framework for developers needing to get their next groundbreaking app to market faster - without compromising code quality and elegance.
+Coravel focuses on helping developers get their web applications up-and-running fast - without compromising code quality.
+It makes what are usually very advanced features super easy-to-use and accessible - without needing to install any extra 3rd-party infrastructure.
+Features like:

+- Task scheduling
+- Queuing
+- Caching
+- Event broadcasting
+- and more!

 Build .NET Core apps using a simple, expressive and straightforward syntax that lets you focus on **your app - "batteries included!"**